Emmanuel-Innocent/challenges-Emmanuel-Innocent/level1_design2/README.md

 x = seq_inp                       #also assign the number to the input of the "golden" FSM model
 ```

 - The next state logic of the "golden model" is being computed for every cycle.
-This is the next state logic function (recall it's a 3-bit encoded state, so one function derived for each bit):
+This is the next state logic function (recall it's a 3-bit encoded state, so a function derived for each bit):

 ```